Scott Disick and Sofia Richie's Romantic Aspen Vacation: All the Details

 Scott Disick and Sofia Richie rang in the New Year with a romantic getaway to Aspen, Colo.

-The 34-year-old ex of Kourtney Kardashian and the 19-year-old daughter of Lionel Richie celebrated the holiday by attending the 1 OAK New Year's Eve weekend pop-up hosted by Richie Akiva and Ronnie Madra.
-The two partied with several other celebrity guests, including newly engaged couple Paris Hilton and Chris Zylka, Rita Ora, Bella Hadid and Real Housewives stars Bethenny Frankel and Kyle Richards.
+The 34-year-old ex of Kourtney Kardashian and the 19-year-old daughter of Lionel Richie celebrated the holiday by attending a party with several other celebrity guests, including newly engaged couple Paris Hilton and Chris Zylka, Rita Ora, and Real Housewives stars Bethenny Frankel and Kyle Richards.

 "Sofia and Paris hung out for a lot of the night with Paris' cousins," a source told E!
 News, adding that the ladies danced and snapped photos in the photo booth.